StackShareStackShare

 Summary: In summary, Amazon EC2 Container Service (ECS) offers better scalability, integrated load balancing, multi-region deployment support, and seamless integration with other AWS services.
 Docker Swarm, on the other hand, provides a lightweight and flexible container orchestration solution that minimizes vendor lock-in.
 The choice between ECS and Docker Swarm depends on specific requirements, complexity, and level of integration needed for containerized applications.

-Decisions about Amazon EC2 Container Service and Docker Swarm
+Advice on Amazon EC2 Container Service, Docker Swarm

 Our whole DevOps stack consists of the following tools: